 ALA international is licensed with BMI (Broadcast Music, Inc.) and ASCAP (American Society of Composers, Authors and Publishers).
 However, each chapter is legally required to be licensed as well.
 The cost is minimal.
-To obtain the appropriate licenses, click on the above links provided.
+To obtain the appropriate licenses, click on the links provided above.

-Chapters should inform their business partners of this requirement, if music is to be used as part of their booth, as the onus is on the business partners to be in compliance separately.
+Chapters should inform their business partners of this requirement if music is to be used as part of their booth, as the onus is on the business partners to comply separately.